 Elected Members have recommended Orkney Islands Council’s budget for the next financial year.

-The Policy and Resources Committee agreed that £85.8 million should be spent on running Council services in 2020 - 2021 and that savings of £755,000 should be found during the year ahead.
-This is in addition to a number of savings already agreed by the Council for 2020 - 2021, amounting to £267,600 in total.
+The Policy and Resources Committee agreed that £89.4 million should be spent on running Council services and that savings of £476,600 should be found during the year ahead.
+This is in addition to a number of savings already agreed by the Council for 2021–2022.
+These amount to £97,100.

 Councillors also recommended:

-“Our annual funding from the Government, on a like for like basis and without ferry funding is, per head of population, £357 less than Shetland’s allocation and £673 below the allocation for the Western Isles.
-If Orkney was funded in the same way as the Western Isles, we would receive up to £14.9 million more each year to deliver council services.
+"Our annual financial support from the Government, on a like for like basis and without ferries funding is, per head of population, £353 less than the amount Shetland receives and £667 less than the allocation for the Western Isles.
+If Orkney was funded in the same way as the Western Isles, we would receive £14.9 million more each year to deliver council services.

-The Committee’s recommendations go to a meeting of the Full Council on Tuesday 3 March for further consideration.
+The Committee’s budget recommendations now go to a meeting of the Full Council on Tuesday 2 March for further consideration.